Islandora-Labs/islandora_ingest_forms/README.md

 2. Create a folder, and add your xml forms to it.

-3. [Submit a pull request](https://help.github.com/articles/creating-a-pull-request) explianing what your form does
+3. [Submit a pull request](https://help.github.com/articles/creating-a-pull-request) explaining what your form does